-Definitions Face Coverings Hand Sanitizer Hand sanitizers should Clean/Disinfect Ensure safe and correct Recommendations regarding contain at least 60% alcohol application of face coverings differ based and only used with staff and disinfectants and keep on the level of community older children who can out of reach of children. spread and can be found safely use hand sanitizer. > CDC Guidance throughout this document.
-Hand soap should be used Information should be for younger children. provided to staff, students. > CDC Guidance and families on proper use, removal, and washing of cloth face coverings.
+Definitions Face Coverings Hand sanitizers should Clean/Disinfect Ensure safe and correct Recommendations regarding Hand Sanitizer contain at least 60% alcohol face coverings differ based application of and only used with staff and on the level of community disinfectants and keep older children who can out of reach of children. spread and can be found safely use hand sanitizer. > CDC Guidance throughout this document.
+Hand soap should be used Information should be for younger children. provided to staff, students, > CDC Guidance and families on proper use, removal, and washing of cloth face coverings.
 Any policy regarding face coverings should be sensitive to the needs of students and staff with medical issues that make the wearing of a face covering inadvisable. > CDC Guidance